 The most common symptoms the person sleeping next to the person with sleep apnea notices is loud snoring and breathing pauses.

-The first step in the diagnosis of someone with sleep maintenance insomnia and daytime sleepiness is a home sleep test which you can order by clicking here.
+The first step in the diagnosis of someone with sleep maintenance insomnia and daytime sleepiness is a home sleep test.

 - Choosing a selection results in a full page refresh.